Bromine: Bromine oxides and oxoacids

 Bromine oxides are not as well-characterised as chlorine oxides or iodine oxides, as they are all fairly unstable: it was once thought that they could not exist at all.
 Dibromine monoxide is a dark-brown solid which, while reasonably stable at −60 °C, decomposes at its melting point of −17.5 °C; it is useful in bromination reactions and may be made from the low-temperature decomposition of bromine dioxide in a vacuum.
 It oxidises iodine to iodine pentoxide and benzene to 1,4-benzoquinone; in alkaline solutions, it gives the hypobromite anion.

-So-called "bromine dioxide", a pale yellow crystalline solid, may be better formulated as bromine perbromate, BrOBrO_{3}.
-It is thermally unstable above −40 °C, violently decomposing to its elements at 0 °C. Dibromine trioxide, syn-BrOBrO_{2}, is also known; it is the anhydride of hypobromous acid and bromic acid.
+So-called "bromine dioxide", a pale yellow crystalline solid, may be better formulated as bromine perbromate, BrOBrO3.
+It is thermally unstable above −40 °C, violently decomposing to its elements at 0 °C. Dibromine trioxide, syn\-BrOBrO2, is also known; it is the anhydride of hypobromous acid and bromic acid.
 It is an orange crystalline solid which decomposes above −40 °C; if heated too rapidly, it explodes around 0 °C. A few other unstable radical oxides are also known, as are some poorly characterised oxides, such as dibromine pentoxide, tribromine octoxide, and bromine trioxide.

-The four oxoacids, hypobromous acid (HOBr), bromous acid (HOBrO), bromic acid (HOBrO_{2}), and perbromic acid (HOBrO_{3}), are better studied due to their greater stability, though they are only so in aqueous solution.
+The four oxoacids, hypobromous acid (HOBr), bromous acid (HOBrO), bromic acid (HOBrO2), and perbromic acid (HOBrO3), are better studied due to their greater stability, though they are only so in aqueous solution.
 When bromine dissolves in aqueous solution, the following reactions occur: